masonelmore/esi/docs/CharacterApi.md

 > []GetCharactersCharacterIdMedals200Ok GetCharactersCharacterIdMedals(ctx, characterId, optional)
 Get medals

-Return a list of medals the character has  --- Alternate route: `/dev/characters/{character_id}/medals/`  Alternate route: `/legacy/characters/{character_id}/medals/`  Alternate route: `/v1/characters/{character_id}/medals/`  --- This route is cached for up to 3600 seconds
+Return a list of medals the character has  ---  This route is cached for up to 3600 seconds

 ### Required Parameters